Casual Laborers Working Over 2 Years: Can They Ask for Permanent Status and Benefits?

 a-s-industries

-Whether the casual labour working for more than 2 years .does he has the rights for asking permanent and what are all the benefits he covers.
-And how to avoid that
+Whether the casual laborer working for more than 2 years has the right to ask for permanent status and what benefits are available to them.
+Additionally, how can one avoid such a situation?

 umakanthan53

-I am constrained to state that it would not be ethical or legal to suggest the ways and means to deprive a workman of his statutory right to claim permanency in an industrial establishment when he stands not at all disqualified to do so contextually.
+I am constrained to state that it would not be ethical or legal to suggest ways and means to deprive a workman of his statutory right to claim permanency in an industrial establishment when he is not at all disqualified to do so contextually.

-Firstly, the direct engagement of a workman as a casual labor in an establishment continuously for a period of two consecutive years implies that the job on which he has been employed is certainly one of perennial nature.
+Firstly, the direct engagement of a workman as a casual laborer in an establishment continuously for a period of two consecutive years implies that the job on which he has been employed is certainly one of a perennial nature.

-Secondly, such a continuous casual employment would automatically render him earn the" continuous service" so defined u/s 25-B of the Industrial Disputes Act,1947 for every year of service.
+Secondly, such continuous casual employment would automatically entitle him to earn the "continuous service" as defined under Section 25-B of the Industrial Disputes Act, 1947, for every year of service.

-Thirdly, as per item number 10 of Part I of Schedule V of the ID Act,1947 employing any no of persons as badli, temporary or casual on rolls continuously so as to deprive them of the status and benefits of permanent workmen is an unfair labor practice as defined u/s 25-T on the part of an employer and punishable u/s 25-U of the Act.
+Thirdly, as per item number 10 of Part I of Schedule V of the ID Act, 1947, employing any number of persons as badli, temporary, or casual on rolls continuously to deprive them of the status and benefits of permanent workmen is an unfair labor practice as defined under Section 25-T on the part of an employer and punishable under Section 25-U of the Act.

-Therefore, if a Trade union takes up the issue on behalf of such long serving casual labor, your management would be in for much trouble.
+Therefore, if a trade union takes up the issue on behalf of such a long-serving casual laborer, your management could be in for much trouble.
+It is advisable to take steps to regularize such casual labor.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute